ph142-ucb/sp25/README.md

-# fa23
+# sp24
-This is the course website for PH 142 Fall 2023.
+This is the course website for PH 142 Spring 2024.